 You can obtain a PIN to electronically sign the form by visiting www.pin.ed.gov.

-Technical questions about using FAFSA online can be answered by calling 1.800.4FEDAID.
+You can seek answers to technical questions about using FAFSA online by calling 1.800.4FEDAID.

 We can sit around and get upset that we’re not Holland and you’re not applying for student aid at the University of Amsterdam at Boulder or some other country that most of the free world would say is progressive.
 (And yes, I know Boulder is in Colorado.
 It’s a joke.)